 - Songs in the Key of Lock: The first puzzle of the world Na-Tiexu involves setting an assortment of tuning forks to match sets of tubular bells, with each set related to a certain sound.
 Solving this puzzle allows access to the rest of Na-Tiexu.

 - Aerith and Bob: Many of the characters have fantasy-sounding names, but two in this game are simply called Micheal and Sarah.

-- Bookcase Passage: Nikifor's house has one, with a switch where the one missing book would be.
-The passage itself needs to be powered up to open, though.
+- Bookcase Passage: Nikifor's house has one, hiding a Secret Room containing the dead body of the house's past owner, and its self-destruct system.
+The passage needs to be powered up to open, though.

 - Call-Back: With the help of a robotic librarian, Umang can read two books in the palace's library that describe all of the Keepers' worlds, including those from the first game, as well as notes on how their main portal works.

-- Cool House: The first level is an elaborate house owned by a hermit named Nikifor, who takes Umang in when finding him having teleported out of the sky.
-Subverted in that Nikifor doesn't know the whole house, and a secret room contains the dead body of the house's original owner.
+- Cool House: The first level is an elaborate house owned by a hermit named Nikifor (the guy who takes Umang in when he's teleported out of the sky).
 Umang later discovers that with enough battery crystals, the house can walk.

 - Creepy Cemetery: One of the 4 locations in the game proper is a cemetery, with a grave digger who only leaves to fetch new corpses.